-Our Class A common stock and Class B common stock trades on the pink sheets under the symbol TETAA and TETAB, respectively.
-When fewer shares of a security are being traded in the pink sheets, volatility of prices may increase, and price movement may outpace the ability to deliver accurate quote information.
+Our Class A common stock and Class B common stock trades in the over-the-counter markets on the OTCQX exchange ("OTC market") under the symbol TETAA and TETAB, respectively.
+The OTC Market allows participants to trade without a central exchange or third party - trading directly between two parties.
+OTC markets are generally less transparent than exchanges and subject to fewer regulations.
+When fewer shares of a security are being traded, volatility of prices may increase, and price movement may outpace the ability to deliver accurate quote information.
 Due to low trading volumes in shares of our Class A common stock and Class B common stock, there is a lower likelihood of one's orders for shares being executed, and current prices may differ significantly from the price one was quoted at the time of one's order entry.
+Consequently, you may not be able to sell shares of our Class A common stock or Class B common stock at the optimum trading prices.